 Reducing Cal-Am’s IT-related plant allocation percentage

 ORA recommends that the Commission adopt 5.33% as Cal-Am’s share of American Water’s IT-related and BT Project costs for 2016-2018.
 Cal-Am’s percentage allocation for the BT project has been based on Cal-Am’s percentage of customers relative to American Water’s total number of customers.
-ORA argues that Cal-Am’s number of customers relative to the total number of American Water customers has decreased due to American Water’s recent acquisitions of Pennsylvania American Water and New Jersey American Water.
+ORA argues that Cal-Am’s number of customers relative to the total number of American Water customers has decreased due to recent acquisitions by American Water’s other subsidiaries, Pennsylvania American Water and New Jersey American Water.
 ORA thus recommends that the percentage allocation for IT-related projects, including the BT project, should decrease accordingly.

 ORA further argues that, for purposes of calculating the allocation of Service Company costs, water and wastewater services provided by subsidiaries should be counted as separate customers because these services require additional Service Company support costs even if a customer receives both services.
 After accounting for the recent American Water acquisitions and counting water and wastewater services as separate customers, ORA calculates that Cal-Am’s proportion of customers relative to the total number of American Water customers should be 5.33% from 2016-2018.